therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 ![image_tag](/static/Lab1_gcpaddon/image32.png)

-- Leave defaults (empty) for logs to include in sink and `Click Next`
+- Leave defaults (empty) for logs to include in sink and click `Next`
-- Leave defaluts (empty) for logs to filter out of sink and `Click Next`
+- Leave defaluts (empty) for logs to filter out of sink and click `Next`
 - Click `Create sink` when ready.